 Why we wanted to test the Dyson Airwrap

 If you’ve ever styled your hair before with heat, you know the familiar feeling of crispy hair all in the name of beauty.
-Compared to its competitors, like the Revlon One-Step Styler, the Dyson Airwrap styler heats and styles hair at a lower temperature.
+Compared to its competitors, like the Revlon One-Step Styler or the Shark HyperAir, the Dyson Airwrap styler heats and styles hair at a lower temperature.
 We wanted to try the Dyson Airwrap styler because one of the big selling points that Dyson claims is that it keeps hair healthier by only using lower heat levels when styling hair.
 This is due to the internal thermometer that keeps the temperature of the tool under 302 ℉, whereas traditional curling wands and irons heat hair at about or above 400 ℉.

 The Dyson Airwrap also has various attachments that allow you to dry, smooth, curl, and blow out your hair all in one powerful machine.
 One of the most intriguing aspects of this hair system is the technology used to style hair, aka the Coanda effect.
 This aerodynamic phenomenon occurs when air is propelled at a high-speed rate and the differences in pressure help the air attach to surfaces nearby even when these surfaces curve.
 The Dyson Airwrap styler is built with a digital v9 motor that spins up to 110,000 RPMs and generates 3.2kPa to create enough air pressure to produce this phenomenon.